Obinna-Nwosu-C/Multiple-Linear-Regression-IBM-AI-Engineer/README.md

 Engine size and MPG are highly correlated (bigger engines usually get worse gas mileage).
 Because they share overlapping information, the Multiple Linear Regression model "splits" the predictive weight between them to avoid double-counting.
 This demonstrates how Multiple Linear Regression isolates the unique contribution of each feature.

+Skills Demonstrated
+a.
+Implementation of Multiple Linear Regression from scratch using scikit-learn.
+b.
+Data standardization and preprocessing for optimal model performance.
+c.
+Interpretation of regression coefficients and intercepts in a real-world context.
+d.
+Understanding of feature correlation and its effect on model weights.
+e.
+Visualizing multi-dimensional regression planes and data slices.

 Course Participant/Code Executor: Obinna Nwosu C,
 Author: Jeff Grossman,
 Other Contributor(s): Abhishek Gagneja,